fluencelabs/nox/docs/src/quickstart/web.md

 }
 ```

-This code queries the Fluence smart contract for IP addresses of Tendermint nodes hosting the app with specified `appId`, creates an `AppSession` from these connections, and saves it to `window.session`, so it can be used later.
-All this is done via `connect` method.
+This code creates a session, and saves it to `window.session`, so it can be used later.

-Then, it assigns `send()` function as a callback for clicking the button, which will call an `invoke` method provided by `AppSession`. `invoke` takes a `String`, and sends it to the backend as a transaction.
-Result will be displayed in `greeting` label.
+Then, it assigns `send()` function on the button, which will call the `invoke` method. `invoke` takes a string from an input, and sends it to the backend as a transaction.
+The result will be displayed in a greeting label.

 ## Running and using
 Please make sure you have changed `appId` to the appId of existing backend.
 If you haven't published your backend yet, please take a look at [Publishing guide](publish.md).
 You can also use backends published by other people, take a look at